Call For Media and Government Investigation

 But most pitiable is the case when human beings are not genuinely fed mind, heart and soul.
 When they are betrayed.
 And subject instead to arguably history’s most powerful and controversial guru, now exposed on countless grounds as profoundly corrupt - whatever angelic processes may have found themselves mixed up with it all?

-Posted in Atheism, Cultism, Cults, Faith, Gurus, Hinduism, India, Islam, Neglected/sidelined News, New Age, Rationalism, Religion, Sai Baba, Spirituality, Uncategorized | No Comments »
+Posted in Neglected/sidelined News, New Age, Rationalism, Religion, Sai Baba, Spirituality, Uncategorized | Leave a Comment »

 May You Look At The Moon And See Santa In It